They are a set of maternal and paternal chromosomes that pair within a cell during meiosis.

 It halves the number of chromosomes in a germ cell by first separating the homologous chromosomes in meiosis I and then the sister chromatids in meiosis II.

-During meiosis, genetic recombination (by random segregation) and crossing produces daughter cells that contain different combinations of genes encoded by the mother and father.
+During meiosis, genetic recombination (by random segregation) and crossing produce daughter cells that contain different combinations of genes encoded by the mother and father.

 This recombination of genes allows the introduction of new pairs of alleles and genetic variation.
-Genetic variation between organisms helps make the population more stable by providing a wider range of genetic traits for natural selection to operate.
+Genetic variation between organisms helps make the population more stable by providing a more comprehensive range of genetic traits for natural selection to operate.

-In prophase I of meiosis I, each chromosome lines up with its homologous pair and pairs completely.
-In prophase I, DNA has already been replicated, so each chromosome consists of two identical chromatids connected by a common centromere.
+Each chromosome lines up with its homologous pair and pairs completely in prophase I of meiosis I. DNA has already been replicated in prophase I, so each chromosome consists of two identical chromatids connected by a common centromere.

 Cohesin crosslinking occurs between homologous chromosomes and helps them resist separation to anaphase.
 Genetic crossing, a type of recombination, occurs during the pachytene stage of prophase I.